arez/arez/README.md

 * Explicitly add component (a.k.a. scope) to Actions, ComputedValue, Observables etc.

-* Rename project to Rez or similar.
-The desire is to get a unique url and not conflict with other companies etc.
-  Although finding both a unique as well as descriptive name may be impossible.

 * Enhance WhyRun and write tests for it.
 In browser environment use console group functions and colorization to make it more attractive as a debugging experience.